Website design tips for small business

 More and more business websites are using video on their pages, helping to make the user experience a little more interactive.
 For the most part, this is a good strategy.

 However, you should be careful not to use too much video.
-Having too many videos on a website can not only overwhelm visitors, but it can also slow the website down substantially.
-In essence, use video sparingly.
+Having too many videos on a website can overwhelm visitors and slow the website down substantially.

 We want to hear from you, so what are you waiting for?
 Contact us today.Get In Touch